 Why Understanding Brain Development is Important

 Mental Health as many may know is a topic that is discussed all the time.
 Many people in the field of Psychology discuss the attributes of mental health and do a great job at it, but fail to discuss the importance of a healthy brain.
-Many individuals rush to diagnosis but don't really discuss or educate others on the functions of the brain why it is one of the most important organs that we have in our body.
+Many individuals rush to diagnose but don't discuss or educate others on the functions of the brain and why it is one of the most important organs that we have in our body.
 Yes, our brain is responsible for almost everything in the body i.e. movement, speech, etc, but what happens behind the scenes?
-What part of the brain influence what?
-Commoners (individuals outside of the health field) many not even know.
+What part of the brain influences what?
+Commoners (individuals outside of the health field) may not even know.

 The brain has fascinated scientists and philosophers for centuries.
 It comprises only 2% of the body’s total weight.
 There are over 400 billion capillaries in the brain.
 Capillaries are the fine branching blood vessels that form a network between arterioles and venules.
 Knowing the cause and effect of the brain's functions is essential to understanding the brain, which is why patients should know about the Central Nervous System (Cause) and the Peripheral Nervous System (Effect).
 The Nervous System consists of the brain and spinal cord.
 The spinal cord can be thought of as the highway between the brain and the rest of the body.